 The Canadian Mental Health Association provides recovery-focused programs and services for people of all ages and their families.
 Follow the links below for details.

-THANK YOU FOR YOUR INTEREST IN THE SUPPORTING KIDS IN CAMP PROGRAM, APPLICATIONS FOR SUMMER 2019 WILL BE AVAILABLE ONLINE APRIL 1, 2019 AT 12:00PM (NOON) As a reminder, registration is FIRST COME, FIRST SERVE, and does tend to fill up quickly.
-SKIC One Form Canadian Mental Health Association Waterloo Wellington are proud to continue […]Continue readingSupporting Kids in Camp
+THANK YOU FOR YOUR INTEREST IN THE SUPPORTING KIDS IN CAMP PROGRAM, APPLICATIONS FOR SUMMER 2020 WILL BE AVAILABLE ONLINE APRIL 1, 2020 AT 12:00PM (NOON) As a reminder, registration is FIRST COME, FIRST SERVE, and does tend to fill up quickly.
+SKIC ONLINE APPLICATION FORM SKIC One Form (password required) Canadian Mental Health Association […]Continue readingSupporting Kids in Camp

 This is a recovery-based service that combines support with housing to promote successful tenancies.Continue readingSupportive Housing